Lidapow/PowIoC/ReadMe.md

 }
 ```

-For setting value changing, please investigate the `Settings.xml` which placed in Unity project folder (what contains Assets).
+For setting value changing in delopy version, please investigate the `Settings.xml` which placed in Unity project folder (what contains Assets).

 Before Injector.Inject called, the value of InjectMap as following.
 ```YAML